isomerpages/govtech-stp/_travel-checklist/Arrivals from 31 March 2359h/Checklist for Fully Vaccinated Travellers.md

 		<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Valid vaccination certificate (see <a href="#1A">Stage 1A</a> for details).</li>
 	</ol>
 	</p>
 <p style=" font-size:18px; margin-top:20px; margin-bottom: 20px; line-height:1.35;">You may also need to take additional COVID-19 vaccination doses to maintain good protection against COVID-19, and to continue to qualify for Vaccination-Differentiated Measures in Singapore.
 This is determined based on the date of the last dose of your primary vaccination series and the vaccine type you have taken (summary in table below).
-For ore information on NIR registration and COVID-19 booster vaccinations, visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a>.
+For more information on NIR registration and COVID-19 booster vaccinations, visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a>.
 </p>

 <table>